ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 We should now create two new templates, `CrystalsWidget` and `CrystalsWidgetText`.
 The first will display a crystal icon and the second one a counter.
 Set `CrystalsWidget`'s sprite to the green crystal, and in `CrystalsWidgetText` set it to be a Text instead of a sprite.
 Now set its style to `CrystalCounter` with the ghostly cat icon.

-To finish it off, add this to CrystalsWidget's Frame end code:
+To finish it off, add this to CrystalsWidgetText's Frame end code:

-::: code-tabs#tutorial
+::: tabs#tutorial
 @tab JavaScript
 ```js
 this.text = `${rooms.current.crystals} / ${rooms.current.crystalsTotal}`;